LazurNiko/cypress-ui-test-app/README.md

 >
 > 3. 'Transaction page' opens - In field 'Account' type '100'
 >
-> 4. In field 'Add note' type any text
+> 4. In field 'Add note' type 'any text'
 >
 > 3. Click on [REQUEST] button
 >